-In order to become a visiting student at the University of Kentucky you must locate a faculty member who is willing to become your sponsor and advisor.
+In order to become a visiting student at the University of Kentucky you will need a faculty member or university department to offer you an invitation to come to UK.
 The UK faculty member should contact the International Student and Scholar Services (ISSS) office to begin the process of obtaining the proper DS-2019 form, if applicable.

 Government sponsored students must contact their respective government representatives to gain permission to study at the University of Kentucky.
-Your application will generally be submitted to the University of Kentucky by a government sponsor.
+Your application will generally be submitted to the University of Kentucky on your behalf.
 Below are common government partners and sponsors of visiting students:

 Brazil Scientific Mobility Program (formerly Science Without Borders)